levinsonalex/admin/pa1/pa1.md

 *Note: We accept multiple server-side languages and therefor setting up a webserver may differ across these implementations.

-We will provide specific tutorial for the following shortly, but feel free to get started right away:
+We provide specific tutorial for [Python](https://github.com/EECS485-Fall2015/admin/blob/master/pa1/python/README.md)
-- Python
 - We do not provide *official* support for other languages/frameworks. *You may decide to complete this and other projects with another language/framework only if you feel comfortable without staff support.*

 ## Part 3 (30 points): Schema creation and Loading Data